elleordona/bank-challenge-public/bankChallengeSolution-ElleOrdona.md

 **Test 16** - `Statement` prints all the `transactions` in table form

 **Test 17** - `Statement` sorts `transactions` by `Date` (this is done by using unshift instead of push during deposit and withdraw)

+---

+## NOTES FOR ED

+1. specRunner.js outputs the acceptance criteria statement
+2. bankRunner.js shows other functionality of the code